What is a Motherboard?

 The motherboard serves to connect all of the parts of a computer together.
 The CPU, memory, hard drives, optical drives, video card, sound card and other ports and expansion cards all connect to the motherboard directly or via cables.

-The motherboard can be thought of as the "back bone" of the computer.
+The motherboard is the piece of computer hardware that can be thought of as the "back bone" of the PC.

 mainboard, mobo (abbreviation), MB (abbreviation), system board, logic board